xmalmorthen/gbif-portal/portal-web/trunk/README.txt

 OLIVER NOTES
 - species/distribution.html and species/bibliography.html don't exist (weren't contracted from vizz but exist as links)
-- status: occurrences, users and session haven't been touched; dataset started, using proper struts tags for links; all others complete but not using struts tags (links broken when in context)
+- status: occurrences, users and session haven't been touched; dataset is complete and uses proper struts tags for links; all others complete but not using struts tags (links broken when in context)